 The A_INMDIT function initializes an analog input module when using a PiC CPU.
 It establishes how frequently the module samples or reads voltage or current input.
-NOTE: If using an MMC CPU, use the A_IN_MMC function.
+NOTE: This function is not required when using an MMC or MMC for PC.